RyanParsley/mailman/README.md

-# This is an HTML email generator powered by [Middleman](http://middlemanapp.com/getting-started/welcome/) and [Premailer](http://premailer.dialect.ca/)

-This tool allows you to take a modern aproach (Haml, Sass, Markdown...) to creating HTML then translates that into bullet resistant html email by injecting styles into the appropriate places inline.
+# Mailman

+## makes developing ~~websites~~ email simple

+Mailman is a configuration of the [Middleman](http://middlemanapp.com/) static site generator geared towards creating HTML email.
+Now, you can use all the modern affordances that you've come to expect on the web (Haml, Sass, Markdown...) to create HTML email.
+Then,let the robots make it ugly and bullet restistant by injecting inline styles into the appropriate places with [premailer](http://premailer.dialect.ca/).
+Next, publish to [GitHub Pages](http://pages.github.com/) with [Middleman's deploy extension](https://github.com/tvaughan/middleman-deploy) so you have web accessible assets and send test emails via [Mandrill](http://mandrill.com/).
+All without leaving the comfort of your command line.

 ## For convenience sake

 I created a "build.command" file so that people who are "terminal adverse" can build from finder.

 ## Basic use

 Create a folder to contain the assets of your email.

 Inside that folder create an index.html.md file in this form: